0%

 import os

-load_dotenv() # Load environment variables from .env file
+load_dotenv() # Load those .env variables

 DESCOPE_PROJECT_ID = os.getenv("DESCOPE_PROJECT_ID")